INTP and INFP Relationships: Compatibility, Love, and Friendship

 Possible relationship scenarios between INTP males and INFP females

 • An INFP woman gives her INTP husband a poem that she’s written and asks his opinion.
 He is not impressed.
-He knows, however, that she is very sensitive to criticism and that he tends not to be the most tactful person.
-After years in the relationship, he knows how to gently offer a few critiques while praising her effort.
+He knows, however, that she is susceptible to criticism and that he tends not to be the most discreet person.
+After years in the relationship, he can gently offer a few critiques while praising her effort.

 • An INFP woman regularly works at a local charity.
 Her INTP boyfriend doesn’t usually want to get involved.
-On this day, she convinces him to come to the charity’s headquarters by telling him they need help streamlining their organizational process.
+Today, she convinces him to come to the charity’s headquarters by telling him they need help streamlining their organizational process.
 He’s a streamlining expert, so he’s suddenly happy to help.

 Possible relationship scenarios between INTP females and INFP males

 • As a couple, an INTP female and an INFP male are art lovers.
 A new gallery is opening up in town, and they both know one of the featured artists.
-They will go, even though they aren’t happy about the big crowd that will be there.
-She will want to leave as soon as possible, but he will want to stay a little longer so as not to hurt their friend’s feelings.
+They will go, even though they aren’t happy about the big crowd there.
+She will want to leave as soon as possible, but he will want to stay a little longer not to hurt their friend’s feelings.

-• In the last months before their unborn baby is expected, an INFP husband hovers over his INTP wife, asking how she feels, if there is anything she needs, etc. The wife appreciates this but would very much like him to back off and give her more personal space.
+• In the last months before their unborn baby is expected, an INFP husband hovers over his INTP wife, asking how she feels, if there is anything she needs, etc. The wife appreciates this but wants him to back off and give her more personal space.

 Friendship

-INTPs and INFPs may both be introverts, but that doesn’t mean they don’t take their friendships seriously.
-These friendships can be great sources of personal growth, especially if they share lifestyle preferences.
-For example, INTP and INFP besties might prefer a night in watching movies rather than a night out on the town.
-The INFP approach to life as an open-minded communicator is usually a good match for the INTP, who is always up for new discoveries.
+INTPs and INFPs may be introverts, but that doesn’t mean they don’t take their friendships seriously.
+These friendships can be excellent sources of personal growth, especially if they share lifestyle preferences.
+For example, INTP and INFP besties might prefer a night in watching movies rather than a night out in town.
+The INFP’s approach to life as an open-minded communicator is usually a good match for the INTP, who is always up for discoveries.

-INTPs may take a while to warm up, but once they have accepted someone into their own friendship circle, they will remain loyal and true to them until their last breath.
+INTPs may take a while to warm up, but once they have accepted someone into their friendship circle, they will remain loyal and faithful to them until their last breath.
 INFPs bring a grounded sense of balance to their active INTP friends, making them kindred spirits.

-1. Even though they may not be overly emotional, INTPs can make very loyal and trustworthy friends.
+1. Even though they may not be overly emotional, INTPs can make loyal and trustworthy friends.

 2. They are unflinchingly honest with their friends, which can sometimes come off as critical.